We’ve heard it many times: “My ex is badmouthing me to the kids. Is there anything I can do?”

 - Blames you for his or her current circumstances.
 Resist playing the blame game.
 Let your children know that when people are hurt or angry they may say things that they don’t mean.
 Encourage your child to share his or her feelings.

 If your spouse continues to make disparaging remarks, you may want to take action.
 Document the remarks and ask your lawyer about filing a contempt petition.
-In Pennsylvania, constant putdowns and lies may be grounds for a change in custody.
+In some state, such as Pennsylvania, constant putdowns and lies may be grounds for a change in custody.
 For more information, call Petrelli Previtera at 215-523-6900.